CLAY PIGEON KART CLUB

 10. The maximum entry for a meeting is 250 drivers and the minimum is 75.
 The maximum number of drivers for each grid is 30.
 If an entry of less than ten is obtained in any class, the organisers will amalgamate or cancel as appropriate.

-(a) The entry list opens on the issue of these Regulations and closes finally on the Friday of the week of the race meeting.
+(a) The entry list opens on the issue of these Regulations and closes finally at 10a.m. on the Saturday of the race meeting.
 All entries must be fully completed with drivers MSA licence number, transponder number and all the relevant details requested.
 The entry fee MUST accompany the race entry form, either online, by cheque, postal order or banker’s draft.
 Entries received without the appropriate fee will NOT be accepted.

 (b) Any cheque returned by the Bank, for whatever reason, will incur an additional £10 administration fee.